AlexiaGossa/VLAN-Helper/README.md

 <h1>EN - Warning</h1>
-I have just detected a processing problem in the packages.
+I have just detected a processing problem in the ethernet packets.
 While we find the solution and fix the problem, you must be very careful with the results of the webapp, there may be errors in some cases.
 You are warned, do not trust the webapp blindly.